-MU 121-122 Vocal Class I, II (1 each) Prereq. for MU 121: Music placement test; prereq. for MU 122: MU 121.
+MU 121-122 Vocal Class I, II (1 credit each) Prereq. for MU 121: Music placement test; prereq. for MU 122: MU 121.
 Open to all students except vocal music major, teaching field, or minor.
 Students learn the fundamentals of good vocal technique, communication, practice, and performance.
 Students demonstrate their progress through regular class workshops and performances.
 Meets 3 hours a week.
-MU 121: Fall.
+MU 121: required for MU 122.
+MU 122: required for VO 231.
+Offered MU 121: Fall.
 MU 122: Spring.

-MU 145-146 Choral Workshop (1 each) Prereq.: Audition.
+MU 145-146 Choral Workshop (1 credit each) Prereq.: Audition.
 The student joins a choir that is created for a graduate music student with conducting proficiency.
 Rehearsals involve preparation for the student's graduate choral conducting recital.
 This course does not meet undergraduate ensemble requirements.

-MU 161-462 Chamber Music (1 each) Prereq.: Audition.
+MU 161-462 Chamber Music (1 credit each) Prereq.: Audition.
 This course allows music students the opportunity to perform an array of literature from sacred to classical in a variety of performance situations.
+Required for MU 162, each level required for the next one.
 Fall, Spring.

-MU 201 Music Theory III (4) Prereq.: At least "C-" in MU 102 or music theory placement exam.
+MU 201 Music Theory III (4 credits) Prereq.: At least "C-" in MU 102 or music theory placement exam.
 The student learns music fundamentals, including melodic form, seventh chords, secondary dominant and secondary leading tone chords, and methods of modulation.
 Students learn to apply these principles through part-writing, harmonic analysis, and composition.
 Frequent aural exercises continue to develop the student's listening skills and encourage sensitivity to harmonic function.
 Meets 5 hours a week.
+Required for MU 202, 301, 310, 337, 418.
 Fall.

-MU 202 Music Theory IV (4) Prereq.: At least "C-" in MU 201.
+MU 202 Music Theory IV (4 credits) Prereq.: At least "C-" in MU 201.
 The student learns the musical styles and harmonies seen in 18th century composition.
 Students will complete exercises in counterpoint, classical style, chromatic harmony, modal change, and methods of modulation.
 Frequent aural exercises continue to develop the student's listening skills and encourage sensitivity to harmonic function.
 Meets 5 hours a week.
+Required for MU 328, 329, 401.
 Spring.

-MU 205-206 Intermediate Hymnplaying (1 each) Prereq.: Audition.
+MU 205-206 Intermediate Hymnplaying (1 credit each) Prereq.: Audition.
 These courses continue to build on skills learned in Beginning Hymnplaying, including modulation and transposition.
 Students will continue to develop skills for congregational playing, offertories, and accompanying for vocal solos.
 They will learn basic arranging techniques to create original piano solos.
-MU 205: Fall.
+MU 205: required for MU 206.
+MU 206: required for MU 325.
+Offered MU 205: Fall.
 MU 206: Spring.

-MU 213 Appreciation of Fine Arts (3) The student examines the background necessary to evaluate and develop an appreciation for good music.
+MU 213 Appreciation of Fine Arts (3 credits) The student examines the background necessary to evaluate and develop an appreciation for good music.
 Study begins with biblical principles for the development of a Christian philosophy of music.
 The basic elements of music are learned as well as brief histories of the periods of music and the composers of great music from each of these periods.
 Guidance is given in listening to classical music and learning to appreciate it.
 The students learn to intelligently appreciate creative art and develop a Christian philosophy of art.
 This course may be taken as a social science elective.
 Fall, Spring.

-MU 214 Principles of Lyric Diction (3) Prereq.: VO 122.
+MU 214 Principles of Lyric Diction (3 credits) Prereq.: VO 122.
 Students will continue to learn lyric diction principles including those for German and French languages.
 Emphasis is placed on the student's ability to correctly use the International Phonetic Alphabet in pronunciation.
 Fall.